spooozy/pet-phone-book/CONTRIBUTING.md

 # Contributing to `Pet Phonebook` project

-The following is a set of guidelines for contributing to Pet Phone Book.
+The following is a set of guidelines for contributing to `Pet Phonebook`.
 The doc contains guides on how to create a PR, how to make a code review, and all the related stuff that helps team to change the content of the repository.

 For quick navigation, use the [Table Of Contents](#table-of-contents).